Visit Haute-Savoie in 7 days

 • Practical information:

-• Round-trip ticket: from €70 per adult (reservation highly recommended)
+• Round-trip ticket: from €70 per adult (reservation strongly recommended)

-Then descend into the valley for another alpine experience: board the legendary Montenvers cog railway, in service since 1908.
+Then descend into the valley to experience another alpine adventure: board the legendary Montenvers cog railway, in service since 1908.
 In 20 minutes of travel from Chamonix, it takes you to 1,913 meters altitude, at the foot of the largest glacier in France, the famous Mer de Glace.

-The site is impressive by its scale but also moving: the glacier’s retreat is clearly visible, and exhibitions on global warming take on full meaning here.
+The site is impressive in scale but also moving: glacier retreat is clearly visible, and exhibits about climate change take on full meaning here.

-Plan ahead: good shoes, water bottle, and manage your time well if you visit the cave
+Plan for: good shoes, water bottle, and allow time to ascend if you visit the ice cave

-• the ice cave carved each year in the glacier (accessible by cable car + 500 steps)
+• the ice cave carved annually in the glacier (accessible by cable car + 500 steps)

-• the Glaciorium, a small interactive museum about glaciers
+• the Glaciorium, a small interactive glacier museum

 • the Crystal Gallery